-This document contains the final staff recommendations for implementing a Readmission Reduction Incentive Program for FY 2016.
+This document contains the final staff recommendations for implementing a Readmission Reduction Incentive Program for FY 2016 as approved by the Commission on April 9, 2014.

 A. Introduction

 The United States health care system currently experiences an unacceptably high rate of unnecessary hospital readmissions.
 These excessive readmissions are a symptom of our fragmented payment system and result in considerable unnecessary cost and substandard care quality.
 The purpose of this document is to describe one of the components of a proposed Readmission Reduction Incentive program designed to provide incentives for hospitals to improve overall care coordination and substantially reduce readmissions.